sedexch/sedexch.github.io/docs/v6/orchestration.md

 If the initial configuration described above (with manually creating an init.conf file) is not a feasible way, one of the two provided init containers from sedex may be able to help.

-There is a separate init container for each of the two initialization cases a) and b) described above.
+There is a separate init container for each of the two initialization cases a) and b) described in the [Basic Usage](index.md).
 The task of the init containers is to create the init.conf file from passed ENV parameters.

 ### a) Init Container for an existing participant

 If you already have a participant with an existing sedex participant certificate (a P12 file).

 Run the sedex-client container using environment-specific values for the following options:

 - `--rm` - Automatically remove the container when it exits
 - `/path/to/sedex-data` - The path to the host's "sedex-data" directory or volume (holding the persisted data)
 - `SEDEX_ID` - environment variable holding the participant's sedex id